-(A) Nonpublic Personal Information Collected by First Horizon – This information may directly or indirectly identify particular individuals.
+(A) Nonpublic Personal Information Collected by First Horizon – this information may directly or indirectly identify particular individuals.
 This information may be provided through forms, surveys, applications or similar online fields.
 Examples may include your name, postal address, email address, telephone number, Social Security number, date of birth or account information.
-As part of providing online financial products or services, we may obtain Nonpublic Personal Information about our customers and other Site visitors from the following sources:
+As part of providing online financial products or services, we may obtain Nonpublic Personal Information about our clients and other Site visitors from the following sources:

 (B) Anonymous Information Collected by First Horizon and/or Service Providers – We, as well as our Service Providers, may collect general information about you which does not directly or indirectly identify, and cannot reasonably be used to identify you.
 We define this information as “Anonymous Information.”
 Such information may include:

 Anonymous Information that is compiled from various sources and aggregated but which contains no Nonpublic Personal Information is “Aggregated Data.”
 First Horizon and certain Service Providers use Aggregated Data for various business purposes, including for data analytic and marketing purposes.